-Early this year, I created this photography website by combining the image archiving and e-commerce capabilities of PhotoShelter and WordPress’s publishing platform (using a Graph Paper Press theme).
+In 2011, I started with this photography website by combining the image archiving and e-commerce capabilities of PhotoShelter and Wordpress's publishing platform.

-One of things left on the list of things to do, was to add a thumbnail gallery to my blog’s sidebar of images recently added to my PhotoShelter image archive.
+One of things things I wanted to do, was displaying galleries of images as hosted on PhotoShelter in pages, posts and sidebars within Wordpress.
 I could obviously achieve something similar by manually adding recent images to a gallery and using a slideshow to display them.
-I wanted something more dynamic however, something that reads a PhotoShelter RSS feed and displays the image thumbnails as found in the feed as a gallery.
+I wanted something more dynamic however, something that reads a RSS feed and displays the image thumbnails as found in the feed as a gallery.

 While hunting for a standard solution, I decided to try and create a widget myself, geared specifically towards PhotoShelter.
 It's never to late to learn something new and it actually worked out!